natethegreate/hent-AI/README.md

 ## Requirements

+You will need to download and install DeepCreamPy, which is linked in the intro.

-The executable should not have any requirements, other than Windows.
+The executable itself should not have any requirements on Windows.
+For linux, clone the repo and follow the provided instructions for getting its requirements.

-(Code only) I would reccomend running these on a virtual environment, with Anaconda3.
+(Source code on Windows) I would reccomend running these on a virtual environment, with Anaconda3.
-Python 3.5.2, TensorFlow 1.5, Keras 2.2, tensorflow-gpu 1.9.0 (for Nvidia GPUs), and other common packages listed in `requirements.txt`.
+Python 3.5, TensorFlow 1.5, Keras 2.2, tensorflow-gpu 1.9.0, and other common packages listed in `requirements.txt`.

-* For now, DCP is required (until I can create my own alternative).
+* For now, DCP is required until I can create my own alternative.
 This project expects to use the DCP directory.
 You can install the executable or the source code, either should work.

 * DCP is ONLY compatible with .png images, and not jpg.
 That should be the first thing you do - convert whatever content you want to decensor to png format.
 You can use online tools like jpg2png.
 Again, this should be done before anything else.

-* If you have an Nvidia GPU, that is CUDA compatible, tensorflow will want to use that instead of the CPU.
-In that case, there are special instructions in the Install_and_Tutorial text.
-Basically, you need to install CUDA 9.0 toolkit, and uninstall tensorflow and protobuf.
-Keep tensorflow-gpu.

 * DCP is NOT compatible with screentones, or that dotted effect that is characteristic of printed works (see below).
 Simply refer to my other project, [Screentone Remover](https://github.com/natethegreate/Screentone-Remover), which will batch remove screentones using Digital Signal Processing techniques.
 This is the only way for printed non-colored images to be decensored.